 Publication date: June 2020

-5. The OAIC regulates the privacy aspects of the CDR scheme, and can use a range of investigative and enforcement mechanisms under the Competition and Consumer Act 2010 (Cth) (Competition and Consumer Act) and the Privacy Act 1988 (Cth) (Privacy Act).
+5 The OAIC regulates the privacy aspects of the CDR scheme, and can use a range of investigative and enforcement mechanisms under the Competition and Consumer Act 2010 (Cth) and the Privacy Act 1988 (Cth).

 The CDR scheme and the OAIC’s jurisdiction